-The posters, leaflets, and videos for users clearly state that trafficking in persons is a serious crime and subject to penalties of specific imprisonment for violating the relevant Act by presenting some cases, calling on people "What the person close to you does could be trafficking in person.
-Report to the nearest Police Station or Regional Immigration Services Bureau if you find the offender and the person like a victim."
+The posters, leaflets, and videos for users clearly state that trafficking in persons is a serious crime and subject to penalties of specific imprisonment for violating the relevant Act by presenting some cases, calling on people "What the person close to you does could be trafficking in persons.
+Report to the nearest Police Station or Regional Immigration Services Bureau if you find an offender or a person who maybe a victim."

-O Every fiscal year since FY 2002, the Ministry of Foreign Affairs has produced a booklet titled "A Handbook of Safety Tips in Foreign Countries" for Japanese nationals travelling overseas, which has been distributed at the counter of Center for Consular Services of the Ministry and at the overseas safety seminars for companies, as well as at passport centers in each prefecture and to the organizations of travel-related industry.
-In conjunction with this, the Ministry posted the PDF format of the booklet available on the Overseas Safety HP and made it also available for viewing in the overseas safety app and on smartphones, etc.
+O Every fiscal year since FY2002, the Ministry of Foreign Affairs has produced a booklet titled "A Handbook of Safety Tips in Foreign Countries" for Japanese nationals travelling overseas, which has been distributed at the counter of Center for Consular Services of the Ministry and at the overseas safety seminars for companies, as well as at passport centers in each prefecture and to the organizations of travel-related industry.
+In conjunction with this, the Ministry posted the PDF format of the booklet available on the overseas safety hp and made it also available for viewing in the overseas safety app and on smartphones, etc.

 From FY2016, the distribution has been expanded to relevant facilities at international airports.
 Leaflets regarding the overseas safety app were also printed and distributed mainly to prefectural passports centers.
-In FY2021, 200,000 copies of the booklet and 500,000 copies of the leaflet have been printed.
+In FY2022, 205,000 copies of the booklet and 838,000 copies of the leaflet were printed.